Advising and Resources

 CLAS Academic Services Center

-The CLAS Academic Services Center helps you navigate majors and minors, plans and programs of study, academic deadlines, and much more.
+The CLAS Academic Services Center provides academic advising for undergraduates in the College, helping them navigate majors and minors, programs of study, academic deadlines, and much more.
 Take advantage of their expertise at course selection time and whenever you have questions about your academic path.

 More Advising Resources